Xris7o/photography-website/README.md

 Forms:
 Form fields must always include a <label> element with a "for" attribute matching the "id" on the input.
 This helps accessibility by focusing the input when the label is clicked, it also helps screen readers match labels to their respective inputs.
-	For example:

 		<label for="field-email">email</label>
 		<input type="email" id="field-email" name="email" value="" />

 Each <input> should have an "id" that is unique to the page.
 It does not have to match the "name" attribute.